VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Facets/facetTermType.md

 # FacetTermtype ==~object~==

-The `FacetTermType` represents a specific term or value within a term facet, allowing users to filter products based on discrete values associated with a particular attribute or property.
+This type represents a specific term or value within a term facet, allowing users to filter products based on discrete values associated with a particular attribute or property.

 ## Fields